crate/crate-cactus/README.rst

 into a sepeatete folder and then run::

     bin/cactus serve --path /path/to/crate-web

+Note again, here, that you must specify an absolute path, not a relative path.

 To build the website you also need to specify the path to the production configuration file::